nbarkhina/numero/README.md

 - Installing Apps
   - You will probably need to install some "loaders" for most of the demanding apps
   - Such as "Ion" or "Mirage"
-  - You can install "Ion.8xg" by going to Retroarch => Load Content
+  - You can install "Ion.8xg" by going to RetroArch => Load Content
   - After starting you will see a message in the bottom left corner if it imported successfully
   - Then go to "Close Content"
   - Then go again to "Load Content" and install the game you want to run inside of Ion such as "Ztetris.8xp"